 A Los Angeles jury found Johnson & Johnson and several other companies liable of causing an Oregon woman’s development of mesothelioma.
 The company was hit with a $25.75 million verdict after the jury found the business negligent about warning consumers against possible health risks from its powder.

 WJLA reports that Gary Anderson and Joanne Anderson filed an asbestos lawsuit against the companies after Joanne developed pleural mesothelioma after using Johnson & Johnson”Baby Powder.”
 After reviewing the overwhelming evidence against the company, the jury returned a $21.75 million in compensatory damage amount, then tacked an additional $4 million for punitive damages.

-Joanne, of Oregon, said that as a bowler, she used the company’s powder in her bowling shoes and on her hands for numerous years without any thoughts it would one day cause cancer, as the company never warned its consumers of the possibility.
+Joanne, of Oregon, said that as a bowler, she used the company’s powder in her bowling shoes and on her hands for numerous years without any thought it would one day cause cancer, as the company never warned its consumers of the possibility.

 After diagnosing Joanne with pleural mesothelioma, her physicians explained that it was likely caused by asbestos fibers sticking to the lining of her lungs.
 Johnson & Johnson unsuccessfully argued that there is no asbestos in its talc products.